Admitted International Students - What's Next?

 Questions about housing and residence life should be directed to the Housing, Residence Life and Dining Services Office: +1 610-683-4027, housing@kutztown.edu.

-guarantee proper placement in a math course if your major requires it.
+Taking the Aleks Math Placement Assessment is mandatory for all new students.
+This will guarantee proper placement in a math course if your major requires it.
 Visit Aleks Math Placement Assessment.

 Taking the CAPE Language Placement Assessment is optional.
 Before enrolling in a French, German or Spanish course, unless you have no prior experience in the language, you should complete this diagnostic tool to evaluate your language skill level.
 This assessment will indicate the recommended level of the language you choose to study.
 If you place into and take a course at a level beyond 101 and pass with a C or better, you will get free credits (up to 9) for the previous levels.
 The placement diagnostic typically takes less than 20 minutes depending on your level of fluency.
 Visit Language Placement Assessment

-Submiting Advanced Placement, IB, CLEP, A Level scores is optional.
+Submitting Advanced Placement, IB, CLEP, A Level scores is optional.
 If you have taken these exams you may be eligible to receipt transfer credit.
 Submit your scores to RegOffice@kutztown.edu.
 Timely submission will assure you are placed in the appropriate classes.

 • STEP 6: (Academics) Find Your Academic Advisor and Class Registration

-Transfer Undergraduate Students
+Undergraduate Transfer Students

 Exchange Students